 Wait, What Are Toe Spacers鈥擜nd Why Are They So Popular?

 Toe spacers are having an unexpected moment.
-There are, right now, some 38 million that mention them. has suggested they鈥檙e a panacea, and the notes they are 鈥渢ransforming people鈥檚 lives.鈥 Neurosurgeon and frequent TV medical commentator , Philadelphia Eagles star , body-positive model : They鈥檝e all become advocates for a fitness craze I never expected to work, in late 2019, when I was desperate for anything to help me run again.
+There are, right now, some 38 million that mention them.
+The Wall Street Journal has suggested they鈥檙e a panacea, and the notes they are 鈥渢ransforming people鈥檚 lives.鈥 Neurosurgeon and frequent TV medical commentator , Philadelphia Eagles star , body-positive model : They鈥檝e all become advocates for a fitness craze I never expected to work, in late 2019, when I was desperate for anything to help me run again.

 After finishing the Appalachian Trail, my first long-distance hike, my body was a mess鈥攅very attempt to return to running felt like another litany of physical insults.
 I鈥檇 already gone to multiple physical therapists and yoga classes, trying to recover, when a young pedorthist building custom inserts for my shoes took one look at my feet and told me I needed toe spacers.
 Bunions were forming on the sides of my feet, and my little toes were starting to scrunch into claws, or hammer toes.
 I needed, he said, to spread my toes back out after years of stuffing them into running and hiking shoes that squeezed them together.
 He pulled a clear zippered pouch from the wall and asked me to try them鈥, curved ribs of silicone with three holes through which your middle toes slide.